sdparsons/splithalf/README.md

 psychometric information for the outcome measures.
-Recently, it was proposed that psychological science should set a standard expectation for the reporting of reliability information for cognitive and behavioural measures (2019). **splithalf** was developed to support this proposition by providing a tool to easily extract internal consistency reliability estimates from behavioural measures.
+Recently, it was proposed that psychological science should set a standard expectation for the reporting of reliability information for cognitive and behavioural measures (Parsons, Kruijt, and Fox 2019). **splithalf** was developed to support this proposition by providing a tool to easily extract internal consistency reliability estimates from behavioural measures.

 ## Installation